DataCueCo/datacue-help/README.md

 # Setting it up

 1. Clone the repository
-2. Install Vuepress (node and yarn are required)
+2. Install VuePress (node and yarn are required)

     ```bash
     yarn install